orstavik/JoiEvents/docs/3_EventTranslationAndRouting/16a_AntiPattern_BaseMapArea.md

 The `<map>` is an invisible grid with a set of specified `<area>`s that in essence adds a map of links to a single `<img>`.
 If no `click` (cf. `link="..."`) or `mousemove` (cf. `title="..."`) event occurs, then `<map>` and `<area>` are useless.

 The use-case for such client-side image-maps is a bit dated.
 Back in the 90s, developers made website from large images that they a) cut up into smaller pieces, b) added a link to each piece, and then c) glued together in a `<table>` like a collage clientside.
 Yes, it was truly ugly.
 To simplify this process, the HTML 3.2 set up imagemaps.
 Imagemaps enabled the developer to send the entire image as a single piece and then add an imagemap to spread out different links across this single image.
-It was back then a step in the right direction.
+It was a step in the right direction, way back then.

 ## The peculiar `usemap` attribute